 - Baking powder and baking soda I use both of these leavening agents in my muffins, because they both act in a different way.
 As you recall from science class 🤓 baking soda is a base.
 When it gets together with the acidic buttermilk, they create carbon dioxide gas and...
 Did anyone else do baking soda and vinegar experiments in school, like the volcano eruption?
 Yeah, that's how baking soda and buttermilk make your muffins rise.
 The baking powder does that as well, but it also works its magic a second time with...

 - High Heat I have you start your muffins at 425°F so when the high heat and baking powder react you get a nice doming on the top of your muffins.
 I don't know about you, but a flat muffin just makes me sad 😞 After five minutes you drop the heat to 350° and finish baking.
 If you think you might forget to turn the temperature down (I may have done that a few times in testing), feel free to bake for 20-25 minutes at 375°.
 They may not dome as much, but will be equally delicious.

 - Butter and oil I use both because butter adds a great buttery flavor that can't be beat, but it solidifies at room temperature.
 That's where the oil comes in!
 By replacing half of the usual butter content with a vegetable oil, your muffins will stay soft and moist for much longer.

-- Eggs Eggs just bring it all home.
-They add flavor and structure, contribute to the rise, and keep the fat all evenly distributed throughout the muffin.
+- Egg One egg justs bring it all home.
+It adds flavor and structure, contributes to the rise, and keeps the fat all evenly distributed throughout the muffin.
 Truly the unsung hero of the muffin.
-No one ever says “Mmm, such an eggy muffin!” but they sure would miss the eggs.
+No one ever says "Mmm, such an eggy muffin!" but they sure would miss the egg.

 10 Amazing Muffin Variations